 Feedback, refinements or corrections are very welcome: Reply here or ping me at @JamieWoodhouse.

 This University of Goettingen paper estimates UK cases are detecting only 1.2% of infections.

-This CMMID paper estimates UK cases are detecting only 3.4% of symptomatic cases.
+This CMMID paper (now disappeared) estimated UK cases were detecting only 3.4% of symptomatic cases.
 Asymptomatic cases then need to be added to estimate total infected.

 The “JoinZoe” Kings College symptom tracking app estimates 1.4m symptomatic infections (down from 1.9m).
 To get to total infected estimates we would need to add figures for people between 0–20 yrs and over 69 years.
 We would also need to add all asymptomatic infections (50%?).

 This Telegraph article summarises a similar, but more granular model, estimating ~1.6m were infected as of 26th March.